isomerpages/moe-deyisec/_cca/Uniformed Groups/National Police Cadet Corps.md

 <img style="width:70%" src="/images/UG-NPCC.jpeg">

 <center>
-"Here in the National Police Cadet Corps, I feel that we are expanding our knowledge every training by stepping out of our comfort zone and pushing our boundaries.
-Through this, we learn resilience, courage and to adapt along the way, I feel that this is useful as these are skills that we need in the future.
-I appreciate the emphasis on these values and with guidance from our Instructors and Teacher Officers, it helps us be better people with good character.
+"Here in the National Police Cadet Corps, I feel that we are expanding our knowledge&nbsp;every training by stepping out of our comfort zone and pushing our boundaries.
+Through&nbsp;this, we learn resilience, courage and to adapt along the way, I feel that this is useful as&nbsp;these are skills that we need in the future.
+I appreciate the emphasis on these values&nbsp;and with guidance from our Instructors and Teacher Officers, it helps us be better&nbsp;people with good character.
 <br><br>
-I am glad that I joined this CCA as I have met a unique group of people that I work well with and will remember for life.
+I am glad that I joined this CCA as I have met a unique group of people that I work well&nbsp;with and will remember for life.
 I will forever treasure the memories, skills, and lessons taught to me.
-Despite a plethora of CCAs to choose from, I cannot imagine myself in another CCA but NPCC."
+Despite a plethora of CCAs to choose from, I cannot imagine myself in&nbsp;another CCA but NPCC."
 <br><br>
 <strong> Ang Yu Heng (2GC) </strong></center>